Fali28/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that sets the value of a pointer to a char
+file that contains the password for the crackme2 executable